UKCloud/documentation/articles/vmware/vmw-sd-extended-vmw-support.md

 ## What the service can help you achieve

-- **Support** – UKCloud provides Level 1 and Level 2 support for the vSphere licences on v5.5 and above that are no longer supported by VMware.
+- **Support.** UKCloud provides Level 1 and Level 2 support for the vSphere licences on v5.5 and above that are no longer supported by VMware.

-- **Reduce risk** – UKCloud's significant experience and capabilities in VMware reduce the risk in continuing to operate out of support platforms.
+- **Reduce risk.** UKCloud's significant experience and capabilities in VMware reduce the risk in continuing to operate out of support platforms.

-- **Confidence** – Have greater confidence that the existing platform will maintain stability whilst longer term plans for workload migration are achieved.
+- **Confidence.** Have greater confidence that the existing platform will maintain stability whilst longer term plans for workload migration are achieved.

-- **Pay per VM** – Our costs are associated with your VM count so as services move off your older platform your extended support cost naturally declines.
+- **Pay per VM.** Our costs are associated with your VM count so as services move off your older platform your extended support cost naturally declines.

 In addition, UKCloud can assist in numerous ways to either support migration away from older platforms or provide experienced professionals to support your upgrade plans.